Together Boston: Discussions/Panels/Lectures

 2013's panels included a discussion on artist representation in the digital age with Josh Bhatti of Bowery Boston, Carter Adams of the Windish Agency and Michael Walsh of XLR8R, a panel on copyright law in the modern era moderate by Andy Sellars of Harvard University's Berkman Center for Internet & Society and a Q&A with meme celebrity Scumbag Steve.

-Demonstrations from 2012 included a Drum Production workshop hosted by iZotope, and a panel called "Needles vs Buttons," discussing the differences between vinyl DJing and Digital Djing.
+Demonstrations from 2012 included a Drum Production workshop hosted by iZotope and a panel called "Needles vs Buttons," discussing the differences between vinyl DJing and Digital DJing.
 As well as more general music and creative industry panels such as "Beyond Ramen: Surviving as an Artist" and "War Stories from the Start-Up Front".

 Film Screenings

 Together Festival also focuses on screening films that relate to music and aspects of new music cultures throughout the week of each festival.
-The screenings typically take place at Boston and Cambridge, MA's independently owned cinemas, though screenings have taken place at the area's largest cinema, Boston Common Lowes 19.
-A few of the films, focusing on German artists, were screened at Boston's Goethe Institute.
+The screenings typically take place at Boston and Cambridge, MA's independently owned cinemas.
+However, screenings have occurred at the area's largest cinema, Boston Common Lowes 19.
+A few films focusing on German artists were screened at Boston's Goethe Institute.